-- (c) Litigation and Claims.
+(c) Litigation and Claims.
 To Buyer's knowledge, there is no litigation (pending or threatened) that pertains to the Property.
-Buyer has not received written notice of any claims, actions, suits, or other proceedings pending by any governmental department or agency, or any other entity or person, pertaining to the Property; - (d) Conflict or Breach.
-To Buyer's knowledge, the execution and delivery of this Contract, the consummation of the transaction herein contemplated, and the compliance with the terms of this Contract will not conflict with or, with or without notice or the passage of time, or both, result in a breach of, any applicable contract or governmental requirements pertaining to the Property or in a judgment, order, or decree of any court having jurisdiction over Buyer or the Property. - (e) Hazardous Materials: Environmental Matters.
-With respect to the Property, to Buyer's knowledge and except for matters disclosed in the environmental reports and studies that Seller provided as part of the Property Information or that Buyer obtains during the Due Diligence Period, (i) the Property is in material compliance with all applicable federal, state and local laws and regulation relating to environmental contamination, including, without limitation, all laws and regulations governing the generation, use, collection, treatment, storage, transport attoin, recovery, removal, discharge or disposal of hazardous materials (as defined below) and all laws and regulations with regard to record keeping, notification and reporting requirements respecting hazardous materials (as defined below); (ii) Buyer has not caused or authorized, and does not have knowledge of, the presence or release or threat of release of any hazardous material in, on, under, or migrating to or from the Property, or received any notice or other information, whether written or oral from any governmental agency or authority or any other entity or individual, whether governmental or private, concerning or alleging any liability of the Buyer or other persons or entities with respect to the environmental condition of the Property; and (iii) there are no present facts or existing circumstances that could form the basis for the assertion of any claim against Buyer or the Property relating to environmental matters, including, without limitation, any claim arising from past or present envir onmental practices asserted under the Comprehensive Environmental Response, Compensation and Liability Act of 1980 ("CERCLA"), the Resource Conservation and Recovery Act ("RCRA") or any other federal, state or local environmental statute.
-For purposes of this paragraph, the term "hazardous materials" means materials defined as "hazardous substances", "hazardous wastes" or "solid wastes" in CERCLA, RCRA or in any similar federal, state or local environmental st - (f) Defects.
-Buyer has no knowledge of any existing and material physical or mechanical defects, adverse physical or environmental conditions or other adverse matters affecting the Property; - (g) Special Proceedings, Notices of Violation.
-There is not now pending nor, to Buyer's knowledge, are there any proposed or threatened proceedings for the rezoning of the Property, or any portion thereof, that are known to Buyer has no knowledge of any existing and material violation of any zoning, subdivision, environmental, hazardous waste, building code, health, fire, safety or other law, order, ordinance or regulation relating to the maintenance, operation or use of the Property, and has received no written notice of any such purported violation;
+Buyer has not received written notice of any claims, actions, suits, or other proceedings pending by any governmental department or agency, or any other entity or person, pertaining to the Property;

+(d) Conflict or Breach.
+To Buyer's knowledge, the execution and delivery of this Contract, the consummation of the transaction herein contemplated, and the compliance with the terms of this Contract will not conflict with or, with or without notice or the passage of time, or both, result in a breach of, any applicable contract or governmental requirements pertaining to the Property or in a judgment, order, or decree of any court having jurisdiction over Buyer or the Property.

+(e) Hazardous Materials; Environmental Matters.
+With respect to the Property, to Buyer's knowledge and except for matters disclosed in the environmental reports and studies that Seller provided as part of the Property Information or that Buyer obtains during the Due Diligence Period, (i) the Property is in material compliance with all applicable federal, state and local laws and regulation relating to environmental contamination, including, without limitation, all laws and regulations governing the generation, use, collection, treatment, storage, transportation, recovery, removal, discharge or disposal of hazardous materials (as defined below) and all laws and regulations with regard to record keeping, notification and reporting requirements respecting hazardous material in, on, under, or migrating to or from the Property, or received any notice or other information, whether written or oral from any governmental agency or authority or any other entity or individual, whether governmental or private, concerning or alleging any liability of the Buyer or other persons or entities with respect to the environmental condition of the Property; and (iii) there are no present facts or existing circumstances that could form the basis for the assertion of any claim against Buyer or the Property relating to environmental Response, Compensation and Liability Act of 1980 ("CERCLA"), the Resource Conservation and Recovery Act ("RCRA") or any other federal, state or local environmental statute.
+For purposes of this paragraph, the term "hazardous materials" means materials defined as "hazardous substances", "hazardous wastes" or "solid wastes" in CERCLA, RCRA or in any similar federal, state or local environmental statute (provided, that the term "hazardous materials which may be hazardous materials under applicable environmental laws but; ere or individual and naintenance of office and industrial property and are in ordinary quantities and used in accordance with all applicable environmental laws);

+(f) Defects.
+Buyer has no knowledge of any existing and material physical or mechanical defects, adverse physical or environmental conditions or other adverse matters affecting the Property;

+(g) Special Proceedings, Notices of Violation.
+There is not now pending nor, to Buyer's knowledge, are there any proposed or threatened proceedings for the rezoning of the Property, or any portion thereof, that are known to Buyer.
+Buyer has no knowledge of any existing and material violation of any zoning, subdivision, environmental, hazardous waste, building code, health, fire, safety or other law, order, ordinance or regulation relating to the maintenance, operation or use of the Property, and has received no written notice of any such purported violation;